marberts/piar/paper/paper.md

 types of goods and services, they are not suitable for constructing the conventional price indexes that cover a wide range of products or industries.

-In contrast to existing tools, `piar` provides a flexible API to build large, hierarchical price indexes over time in a way that is suitable for both the data and methods used to make large-scale measures of inflation.
+In contrast to existing tools, `piar` provides a flexible interface to build large, hierarchical price indexes over time in a way that is suitable for both the data and methods used to make large-scale measures of inflation.
 Part of this flexible design means that pre-computed indexes can serve as an input to a